Who Were the Hohokam?

 Michael Hampshire’s rendering of the large platform mound at Pueblo Grande on the north bank of the Salt River.

 The Hohokam were farmers who grew corn, beans, squash and agave.
 They also grew cotton for textiles.
 The Hohokam built hundreds of miles of canals throughout the valley to irrigate their agricultural fields.
 Some of these same canals were later re-excavated and used by pioneer farmers in historic times.
 The Hohokam had no domesticated livestock.
 They hunted game such as deer, rabbit, and quail.
 They harvested shellfish and fish from their canals.

 The Hohokam made pottery and stone tools, and wove cotton textiles.
-They also made hundreds of petroglyphs on rock outcrops throughout the valley.
+They also created hundreds of petroglyphs on rock outcrops throughout the valley.

 The Hohokam had no form of writing.
-Therefore, the Hohokam culture was not a true civilization as defined by archaeologists.
 However, their social and political systems appear to have been quite complex.
 The canal systems were large public works projects that required organization and cooperation between communities.
 Construction at this scale would have required leaders to organize the construction and ongoing maintenance of the canal systems.

 The Hohokam canals were very well engineered, as later discovered by European American farmers, indicating that there probably was division of labor between the “engineers” and the laborers who did the digging.
 It is likely that some communities, and therefore their leaders, dominated others by controlling access to the source of water for the canals.
 As a result, some leaders probably gained political power over several communities.

 It is believed that these leaders lived in the communities that had platform mounds and ball courts that were used for ceremonial games, trade and other special occasions when several communities gathered together.